nikolaslps/NTUA-Image-and-Video-Analysis/README.md

 - **Department**: School of Electrical and Computer Engineering

 ## Laboratories
-### Lab 1: This laboratory focuses on the implementation and analysis of Gaussian and Laplacian pyramids for image compression and reconstruction.
+### Lab 1: Overview
+This laboratory focuses on the implementation and analysis of Gaussian and Laplacian pyramids for image compression and reconstruction.

-### Lab 2:
+### Lab 2: Overview